 A clerk mans the toy cash register and bags books for customers.
 Customers spend time browsing the bookstore and enjoy sitting in the customer area while reading their books.

-of all sizes and topics ☐ Chairs for reading
+- Fiction and nonfiction books of all sizes and topics

-Fiction and nonfiction books
+- ☐ Chairs for reading

 - Cash register, play money

 - ☐ Shelves for books

-- Recycled magazines
+- ☐ Magazines

 - Bags for customers